82L/82L.github.io/_projects/cgame.md

 ---
 layout: "pageProject"
 title:  "Little game in C"
-  name: Little game in C
 gh_user: 82L
 img: images/terminal.jpg
-  ghrepo: Projet-Info-Jeu-C
+gh_repo: Projet-Info-Jeu-C
 desc: First Game and big project, as a young programming student in C. I didn't even have a class about pointers.
-  keyVal: 1
+keyVal: 2015
 year: 2015
-  type: 1
 school: Licence Informatique
-  technologies: Phaser.js
+technologies: C
+type: 2
 ---
 <p> This project was about making a simple map.
 Where the user could move.
 With different elements on it:</p>
 <ul>